Wire-Network/wire-cdt/docs/migrating-from-antelope.md

   `static_cast<table_type::const_iterator (table_type::*)(uint64_t) const>(&table_type::lower_bound)`
   resolves one on Wire.)

-#113 also makes `emplace`, `modify` and `erase` abort when the handle's code is not the receiving
-account, again matching upstream.
+The same change makes `emplace`, `modify` and `erase` abort when the handle's code is not the receiving account, again matching upstream.
 If your port constructs a table handle on another contract's account, it must be read-only.

+**This reaches `sysio::singleton` too.** `singleton` is an alias for `kv_singleton`, which holds a `kv_multi_index` as its storage, and `get_or_create`, `set` and `remove` all mutate through it — so a singleton handle constructed on another account's code is read-only on the same terms as a table handle.

 Secondary key types carried over: `uint64_t`, `uint128_t`, `double`, `long double`, and `checksum256`.
 Iteration order is `memcmp` order over a big-endian encoding — with an additional sign-flip